The-Known-Galaxy/archives/sith/group_legends/the_return_of_the_sith_prologue/the_return_of_the_sith_prologue.md

 The sword fell with a swift stroke.
 Countless planets going dark, one by one, each filled with the echo of screams.
 It was like a symphony of terror, every scream an instrument in an orchestra of fear.
-By the time the ìpeacekeepersî caught wind, it was already too late.
+By the time the ‚Äúpeacekeepers‚Äù caught wind, it was already too late.

 The Jedi awoke to the sound of screaming and flames, the very walls around them collapsing one by one.
 Some tried and failed to retaliate.